If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 - a 2021 investment in the autonomous driving startup DeepRoute.ai.

-Managing traffic from nearly 1.3 billion users while optimizing the shopping experience requires intensive use of ML and cloud AI functions.
-Alibaba’s Recommendation System Framework (RSF) was designed to optimize traffic flow and promptly offer consumers the products they want, increasing customer satisfaction, click-through rate, and revenue.
+Managing traffic from over a billion users while optimizing the shopping experience requires intensive use of ML and cloud AI functions.
+Alibaba’s Recommendation System Framework was designed to optimize traffic flow and promptly offer consumers the desired products, increasing customer satisfaction, click-through rate, and revenue.

 Before 2019, Alibaba used a “relevance of recommendation” function that calculated the degree of similarity between the products previously clicked on or purchased with Tmall’s inventory.